Water Safety

 Common Household Water Quality Problems

-• Black particles in your water?
+- Black particles in your water?
 This may mean that the City is flushing the water mains in your area.
-Please contact the Engineering and Municipal Operations department for more information.
+Learn about water main flushing.

 If the City is not flushing in your area that may indicate an issue with the faucets in your home.
 The problem could be corrosion in the pipes, or the screens may need to be cleaned.
 If black particles are only coming from the cold water, it may be the main line and it needs to be flushed.